AntalThomas/Tic-Tac-Toe/README.md

 I really struggled with making the event handler take it in turns with applying either a "X" or "O", so for a work around until I figured out how to do that, I just made the user cycle through the options with a click.
 I eventually found help on stack overflow with a similar problem that helped me.

 ## Bugs to Fix
-- Restart button currently not doing anything.
+- Restart resets everything instead of refreshes the page
+- When a player has won the players can still click on blank cells
 - When game is drawn nothing happens.
 - Make prettier
 - Improve code readability

 ## Future Features
-- Restart button
 - Next game button after winner is awarded
 - Keep scores between players
 - Player chosen symbol